-The interest rate swaps to hedge the cash flows related to medium and long-term loans measured at fair value as at 31^{st} December 2019 gave rise to a \notin 6,204 thousand liability which represents the unrealised benefit of paying the current expected future rates instead of the rates agreed for the duration of the loans.
-The fair value measurement relates to interest rate swaps entered into by the Company to hedge interest rates on loans granted by Centrobanca (\notin 641 thousand), Banca Nazionale del Lavoro (\notin 35 thousand), ING Bank (\notin 27 thousand), Unicredit (\notin 468 thousand), Intesa Sanpaolo (\notin 1,178 thousand), Mediobanca (\notin 3,136 thousand) and UBI Banca (\notin 719 thousand).
+The interest rate swaps to hedge the cash flows related to medium and long-term loans measured at fair value as at 31^{st} December 2019 gave rise to a \in 6,204 thousand liability which represents the unrealised benefit of paying the current expected future rates instead of the rates agreed for the duration of the loans.
+The fair value measurement relates to interest rate swaps entered into by the Company to hedge interest rates on loans granted by Centrobanca (\in 641 thousand), Banca Nazionale del Lavoro (\in 35 thousand), ING Bank (\in 27 thousand), Unicredit (\in 468 thousand), Intesa Sanpaolo (\in 1,178 thousand), Mediobanca (\in 3,136 thousand) and UBI Banca (\in 719 thousand).